KavtsevichNikita/Check-Access-Control-Secure-Entry-with-Arduino/README.md

 ## Project Description

+1. Overview and Task Analysis
-"ChipCheck Access Control" is a project aimed at creating an access control system using Arduino and electronic cards or chips for user identification.
-The system enables secure and convenient access to specific areas or resources.
+  The "ChipCheck Access Control" project aims to create an access control system using Arduino and electronic cards or chips for user identification.
+Its goal is to provide secure and convenient access to specific areas or resources.
+The project involves creating an integrated system that allows identity verification using electronic cards or chips and subsequent access control based on this identification.

+2. Justification of Chosen Technologies
+   Arduino was chosen as the platform for this project due to its ease of use, flexibility, and availability for most users.
+Additionally, it can integrate with various peripheral devices, allowing for easy expansion of the system's functionality.

+3. Simple Service Diagram and Connections
+  DIAGRAM

+4. Contribution Breakdown of Team Members to Solution Functionality
+  1. Mikita Kautsevich (Software Engineer): Implemented the main logic of the system in Arduino language, including reading and processing data from electronic cards and controlling access.
+  2. Maksym Tiutiunnyk (Software Engineer): Implemented the main logic of the system in Arduino language, including reading and processing data from electronic cards and controlling access.
+  3. Sofiia Pravytska (Hardware Engineer): Designed and built the physical module with a card reader and other peripheral devices.
+Also responsible for integrating hardware with Arduino.
+  4. Yaroslav Sabadash (Hardware Engineer): Designed and built the physical module with a card reader and other peripheral devices.
+Also responsible for integrating hardware with Arduino.

 ## Installation